The socialist hero

 Here I recommend you read my previous entry: Socialism Is Not Impossible.

 The alternative to capitalism that has most enthusiastically captured the minds and hearts of millions of people across the planet has been socialism.
 There are countless variations of socialism, but something that brings them all together is their expectation about the property rights of producer goods.
-Natural resources, machinery, materials, factories: In the socialist plan, all of them must be freed from private hands and socialised; that is, they must equally become the property of all.
+Natural resources, machinery, materials, factories: In the socialist plan, all of them must be freed from private hands and socialised; that is, they must become the property of all equally.

 Socialists justify the appropriation of private property mostly on moral grounds, arguing that this socioeconomic structure fosters inequality, injustice, and exploitation.
 But they also point to a practical element.
 According to them, socialisation can atone the many sins of the market – its irrationality, wastefulness, and inclination to produce irrelevant or even lethal products for humans and the planet.